Fire Alarm Installation Cost

 Type of Fire Alarm

 The type of fire alarm will affect the cost per unit.
-Assuming that they are mains powered alarms, then the type will make no difference to the installation cost.
+Assuming that they are mains-powered alarms, the type will make no difference in the installation cost.

 Location of property

-The location of your property will affect the cost of installation.
+Your property's location will affect the installation cost.
 Tradespeople's rates are different in different cities.
-London usually has the highest rates and prices generally drop as you travel north.
+London usually has the highest rates, and prices generally drop as you travel north.

 Fire alarm installation